ry05/ry05.github.io/work_to_be_added.md

 - Wall crack detection
 - Chocolate Bar Analysis

+### Intro to the Page
+This is something you should work on

 ### Project Structure
 In this page, you can find all the data-related projects that I have worked on.
 I have organized each project as follows :
 - The Abstract OR The Project Overview